willfurnass/sheffield_hpc/sharc/software/apps/CASTEP.rst

 Batch Submission - Parallel
 ---------------------------
 The parallel version of CASTEP is called ``castep.mpi``.
-To make the parallel environment available, use the following command:
+To make the parallel environment available, use one of the following commands:

 .. code-block:: bash

    module load apps/castep/16.11/intel-15.0.7-openmpi-2.0.1
+   module load apps/castep/18.1/intel-17.0.0-openmpi-2.0.1

 As an example of a parallel submission, we will calculate the bandstructure of graphite following the CASTEP `Band Structure and DOS <http://www.castep.org/Tutorials/BandStructureAndDOS>`_ tutorial.